yuchen-sh/yuchen-sh.github.io/index.md

 **<font color='red'>I am looking for multiple PhDs / masters to work in the area of advanced networking and intelligent systems.</font>**

-If you are a prospective student interested in applying to [NCSU](https://www.ncsu.edu/) and working with me, please drop me an email at yuchen.liu.sn at gmail dot com with your CV, and I will do my best to help in your journey once we have a commitment to each other.
+If you are a prospective student interested in applying to [NCSU](https://www.ncsu.edu/) and working with me, please drop me an email at yuchen.liu at ncsu dot edu with your CV, and I will do my best to help in your journey once we have a commitment to each other.

 "*Challenge* brings its own *opportunity* and *solution*".